How to Start Digital Memorials with QR Code Gravestones

 What Are QR Code Gravestones

 Known as "Memorial QR Codes" in Western countries since the 2010s, adoption is growing in Japan with more stone masons offering the service.
+Traditional gravestones can only engrave names, death dates, and posthumous names, but through QR codes, photo albums, video messages, family trees, and life stories can be passed to future generations with virtually unlimited information.

 What to Include on Memorial Pages